lqual/clean_data_course_project/README.md

 Step 7.
 Changing Activity Variable from Numbers to Description

 I made a vector of the activity column data to find the length of the column and created a new character vector of the activity names.
 Then I made a for loop which went through every value in the vector, determined what the descriptive name should be for that particular instance (1 == "walking, 2 == "walk_upstairs", 3 == "walk_downstairs", 4 == "sitting", 5 == "standing", and 6 == "laying") and assigning that value to the same place in the new character vector.
 Then I reassigned the variables in the activity column to be the newly made character vector.

+Step 8.
+Making the New Tidy Data of Averages